krisfrenz/webpack-kickstarter/README.md

 * `npm run watch`: Constantly watches changes to JS and SCSS files and compiles them.
 Code is unminified and with source maps.
 * `npm run test`: Runs JS tests in your shell.
 * `npm run test-debug`: Runs JS tests by opening up Chrome.
 Debug tests by adding breakpoints in Chrome dev tools.

+# That’s it?

+Jup, that’s it.
+Turn that watcher on, write in ES6 syntax, lint your JavaScript, autoprefix your Sass code, be awesome.